Updated 23 September 2021

-Even with social restrictions eased, lots of young people are anxious about mixing again and returning to work and "normal" .
+Even with social restrictions eased, lots of young people are anxious about mixing again and returning to school or college, heading to university and returning to "normal" .

 Tips and advice